modin-project/modin/docs/developer/architecture.rst

 to add additional query planning and laziness to Modin to ensure that queries are performed efficiently.

-The structure of the low-level Modin Dataframe is extensible, such that any operation that could be better optimized for a given execution can be overridden and optimized in that way.
+The structure of the Core Modin Dataframe is extensible, such that any operation that could be better optimized for a given execution can be overridden and optimized in that way.

 This layer has a significantly reduced API from the QueryCompiler and the user-facing